GoogleChrome/web.dev/src/site/content/en/angular/faster-change-detection/index.md

 ![Performance profiling](profiling.png "Performance profiling in Chrome DevTools")

-If there are many employees in the list, this process may block the browser's UI thread and causes frame drops, which leads to a bad user experience.
+If there are many employees in the list, this process may block the browser's UI thread and cause frame drops, which leads to a bad user experience.

 ## Skipping component subtrees